MyParcelCOM/json-schema-form-builder/README.md

 3. Grouping form elements into sections using the `Group` class.
 4. Defining values for form fields using the `ValueCollection` class.

+NOTE: As the following examples show, all fields that are not part of the JSON Schema specification are stored as `meta` fields.

 #### Example: Constructing a Form and Converting it to a JSON Schema
 ```php
 use MyParcelCom\JsonSchema\FormBuilder\Form\Form;